 Start soon!
 If the schools you applied to have received your application, you may start contacting their financial aid offices.
 Ask about requirements and deadlines.

 What funds does the CCPE administer and how can I apply?

-The CCPE administers four grant programs.
+The CCPE administers three grant programs.
 Click on one of the links below to find out more about these programs.